 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are a lot more costly than phone calls made outside of jail.
+Calls made in jail are a lot more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you are disciplined for an infraction, phone privileges might get cut back or cut altogether.

 The Hempstead County Detention Center phone number is: 870-777-6727

 All mall sent to inmates is required to be sent via US Postal Service.
 You must not use any other method of mail delivery.
 Clearly print the inmate’s name, inmate ID number, and the address of the jail on the envelope.
 Do not send a package, padded envelope, plastic bag, or an envelope with any metal in it.
 All mail sent to inmates gets opened and inspected by the jail officers, and will get sent back to the person who mailed it if the jail decides it is inappropriate.